Resource-Based Routing in Alapa

 Implementing a Resourceful Controller

-To implement a resourceful controller, create a class that implements the ResourcefulController
+To implement a resourceful controller, create a class that implements the ResourcefulController interface.

 Each method in the class corresponds to the actions.